 When working with an individual or family, we make it a point to determine their level of emergency savings.
 Additionally, we try to understand their ability to save.
 Most planners recommend 6 months of annual salary reserved for emergencies.
 While that is a nice goal, we are well aware that most Americans just have the inability to do so – whether because of other financial constraints such as retirement or simply immaturity when it comes to saving.
-A recent article from Forbes illustrates that 63% of Americans can’t cover a $500 emergency.
+An article from Forbes illustrates that 63% of Americans can’t cover a $500 emergency.
 We know it is hard.
 Not as easy as it sounds.

+How about this?
+Start with the deductible.
+That should be easier, right?
+Then, build from there.
 We generally recommend that a family keep in the bank the amount of the health insurance deductible and another $5,000 to $10,000 for additional out-of-pocket costs.
 This amount is a little less daunting than striving for 6 months of emergency savings right off the bat.